Thank you for reading our post, please rate this article at the end.

 Species

-How long a fish survives outside water depends on its type.
+How long a fish survives out of water depends on its species.
 Amphibious fish can stay for hours to days and even years outside of water, thanks to their body mechanisms designed to withstand harsh conditions.

 Conversely, pet fish only survive for a few seconds to a couple of minutes before their gills dry out and they suffocate.